metno/pyaerocom/docs/tut08_ebas_database_browser.rst

 Read all files
 ^^^^^^^^^^^^^^

-Let's update the file list and read all files.
+Let’s update the file list and read all files.

 .. code:: ipython3